Skip to main content

 “The medical field so often focuses on what children with these conditions can’t do, and I want to help these patients and their families realize all of the amazing things that they can do, and to be there with them every step of the way,” she adds.

-Dr. Goodbody completed an orthopedic surgery residency at the Hospital for Special Surgery in New York City, before returning to CHOP as a pediatric orthopedic surgery fellow in the Orthopedics Center.
+Dr. Goodbody completed an orthopedic surgery residency at the Hospital for Special Surgery in New York City, before returning to CHOP as a pediatric orthopedic surgery fellow in the Orthopedic Center.
 During her time at CHOP, Dr. Goodbody worked with a variety of leading orthopedic specialists at CHOP to learn the latest in limb salvage, cerebral palsy surgery, clubfoot, hip preservation, guided-growth and minimally invasive surgical techniques to improve short- and long-term outcomes for patients.

 She then went on to complete a 6-month fellowship at the International Center for Limb Lengthening in Baltimore, MD, with a focus on novel techniques for correcting pediatric lower limb deformities and congenital deficiencies.
-In March 2022, Dr. Goodbody joined the Orthopedics Center as an attending physician.
+In March 2022, Dr. Goodbody joined the Orthopedic Center as an attending physician.

 Dr. Goodbody’s research interests include methods to delay or prevent hip dislocation in children with cerebral palsy, the impact of caring for patients with neuro-orthopedic conditions on families, and the safety of limb lengthening in patients with underlying syndromic etiologies.